c17hawke/python-cli-template/README.md

     ```
     NOTE: update the repo-name here

-- Click on create code spaces or selec available codespaces as shown below -
+- Click on create code spaces or select available codespaces.
-    image.png

 ### STEP 03: IMPORTANT: Create `.env` file in the root of the project and paste the following content -